 A microwave tower 3 miles north of Monmouth Island is 327 feet (100 m) high and has air obstruction lights.
-Red Sucker Cove, 2 miles west of Monmouth Island, is deep and free from shoals but is quite open to the south.
+Red Sucker Cove, 2 miles west of Monmouth Island, is deep and free from shoals but is quite open to the south.135 Detention Island lies 4 miles west of Peninsula

-135 Detention Island lies 4 miles west of Peninsula Harbour.
+Harbour.
 A bank with dry rocks and a rock submerged less than 6 feet (1.8 m) extends 0.5 mile north of the island.

-The inlet of Port Coldwell (48°45'N, 86°32'W) lies 1 mile NNW of Detention Island.
+The inlet of Port Coldwell $(48^{\circ}45'N, 86^{\circ}32'W)$ lies 1 mile NNW of Detention Island.
 The preferred route passes close to the east entrance point of the inlet to avoid the dangers north of Detention Island.

-5.5 m), with good shelter and holding, near the head of the inlet.
+5 137 Small craft can find anchorage in 3 fathoms (5.5 m), with good shelter and holding, near the head of the inlet.